Codecademy/docs/content/ai/concepts/neural-networks/terms/gaussian-activation-function/gaussian-activation-function.md

 ## Advantages and Disadvantages of the Gaussian Activation Function

-**Advantages**:
+### Advantages:
-- Smooth and Continuous.
-The Gaussian activation function is smooth and continuous everywhere, making it fully differentiable with a consistent gradient.
+- Smooth and Continuous: The Gaussian activation function is smooth and continuous everywhere, making it fully differentiable with a consistent gradient.
 This property simplifies the process for optimization algorithms to find the best solution.
-- Non-Linear Properties.
-It introduces non-linearity to the neural network, enabling the network to capture complex relationships between inputs and outputs.
+- Non-Linear Properties: It introduces non-linearity to the neural network, enabling the network to capture complex relationships between inputs and outputs.

-**Disadvantages**:
+### Disadvantages:
-- Risk of Overfitting.
-A more complex network can lead to overfitting, where the model overly specializes in the training data and fails to generalize to new, unseen data.
+- Risk of Overfitting: A more complex network can lead to overfitting, where the model overly specializes in the training data and fails to generalize to new, unseen data.
-- Increased Network Complexity.
-Implementing the Gaussian function can add complexity to the neural network, often requiring more computational power and time for training.
+- Increased Network Complexity: Implementing the Gaussian function can add complexity to the neural network, often requiring more computational power and time for training.
-- Potential for Local Minima Traps.
-The Gaussian function may increase the likelihood of the network getting trapped in local minima during the optimization process.
+- Potential for Local Minima Traps: The Gaussian function may increase the likelihood of the network getting trapped in local minima during the optimization process.
 This can hinder the achievement of the most optimal solutions.

 ## Practical Uses for Gaussian Activation Functions